Camp David Accords: Proceedings of the Camp David meeting

 A particularly difficult situation arose on the tenth stalemated day of the talks.
 The issues of Israeli settlement withdrawal from the Sinai and the status of the West Bank created what seemed to be an impasse.
 In response, Carter had the choice of trying to salvage the agreement by conceding the issue of the West Bank to Begin, while advocating Sadat's less controversial position on the removal of all settlements from the Sinai Peninsula.
 Or he could have refused to continue the talks, reported the reasons for their failure, and allowed Begin to bear the brunt of the blame.

 Carter chose to continue and for three more days negotiated.
 During this time, Carter even took the two leaders to the nearby Gettysburg National Military Park in the hopes of using the American Civil War as a simile to their own struggle.

-Consequently, the 13 days marking the Camp David Accords were considered a success.
-Partly due to Carter's determination in obtaining an Israeli–Egyptian agreement, a full two-week pledge to a singular international problem.
+Consequently, the 13 days marking the Camp David Accords were considered a success, in part due to Carter's determination in obtaining an Israeli–Egyptian agreement, which represented considerable time focused on a singular international problem.
 Additionally, Carter was beneficiary to a fully pledged American foreign team.
 Likewise, the Israeli delegation had a stable of excellent talent in Ministers Dayan and Weizman and legal experts Dr. Meir Rosenne and Aharon Barak.
 Furthermore, the absence of the media contributed to the Accord's successes: there were no possibilities provided to either leader to reassure his political body or be driven to conclusions by members of his opposition.
 An eventual scrap of negotiations by either leader would have proven disastrous, resulting in taking the blame for the summit's failure as well as a disassociation from the White House.
 Ultimately, neither Begin nor Sadat was willing to risk those eventualities.
 Both of them had invested enormous amounts of political capital and time to reach an agreement.